Climate change in Japan: Temperature and weather changes

+Temperature

 Climate change has affected Japan drastically.
 The temperature and rainfall have increased rapidly in the years leading up to 2020.
 This has resulted in immature rice grains and also oranges that automatically get separated from their skin due to immature growth by inappropriate weather.
-Lots of corals in the Japanese seas and oceans have died due to rising sea temperatures and ocean acidification.
-Tiger mosquitoes who transmit dengue fever were found further north than before.
+Many corals in the Japanese seas and oceans have died due to rising sea temperatures and ocean acidification.
+Tiger mosquitoes, which transmit dengue fever, were found further north than before.

 Earth Simulator calculations reveal the daily increase in mean temperature in Japan during the period 2071 to 2100.
-The temperature will increased by 3.0 °C in Scenario B1 and 4.2 °C in A1B compared to that of 1971 to 2000.
+The temperature will increase by 3.0 °C in Scenario B1 and 4.2 °C in A1B compared to that of 1971 to 2000.
 Similarly, the daily maximum temperature in Japan will increase by 3.1 °C in B1 and 4.4 °C in A1B.
 The precipitation in summer in Japan will increase steadily due to global warming (annual average precipitation will increase by 17% in Scenario B1 and by 19% in Scenario A1B during the period 2071–2100 compared to that of 1971–2000).